intershop/intershop-pwa/docs/guides/formly.md

 ## Customizing Form Logic

-There are many ways to change the behaviour of a form and its fields.
+There are many ways to change the behavior of a form and its fields.
 Custom field types, wrappers, extensions and extras are registered in [formly.module.ts](../../src/app/shared/formly/formly.module.ts) using the `forRoot()` function.
 For more information about what can be done in the `forRoot()` function, refer to the official documentation and [`ConfigOption`](https://github.com/ngx-formly/ngx-formly/blob/main/src/core/src/lib/models/config.ts#L49) type definition.